jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-32.md

 The health of the mind properly consists in perfect recollection.

-Of course this is not to be understood as meaning that our mem- ory preserves everything.
-For the past course of our life shrinks up in time, as the path of the wanderer looking back shrinks up in
-space: sometimes it is difficult for us to distinguish the particular years; the days have for the most part become unrecognisable.
+Of course this is not to be understood as meaning that our memory preserves everything.
+For the past course of our life shrinks up in time, as the path of the wanderer looking back shrinks up in space: sometimes it is difficult for us to distinguish the particular years; the days have for the most part become unrecognisable.

 Really, however, only the exactly similar events, recurring an innumerable number of times, so that their images, as it were, conceal each other, ought so to run together in the memory that they are individually unrecognisable; on the other hand, every event in any way peculiar or significant we must be able to find again in memory, if the intellect is normal, vigorous, and quite